Solar-network/docs/docs/tutorials/core/plugins/how-to-write-a-core-plugin.md

 # How to Write a Core Plugin

-In this guide, you will find information to enable you to write a proper Swipechain Core plugin, for use in your own Swipechain deployments; both in the case of Swipechain Core nodes a `BridgeChain` nodes.
+In this guide, you will find information to enable you to write a proper Solar Core plugin, for use in your own Solar deployments; both in the case of Solar Core nodes a `BridgeChain` nodes.

 [[toc]]